 There’s the option of turning off the brush bar when cleaning hard floors.
 This is an important feature, as you don’t want to scratch delicate hardwood floors with the bristles.

-The stair tool is useful for cleaning small steps.
-And, with the combination of hose and wand, you should be able to clean most residential staircases without needing to change plug socket or balance the vacuum on the stairs.
+The stair tool included with this Dyson machine is useful for cleaning small steps.
+And, with the combination of hose and wand, we found you can clean most residential staircases without needing to change plug socket or balance the vacuum on the stairs.